Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

-## Specify line item identifier
+## Specify line item number

 Start specifying the line item segments by filling out the single elements of the S_LIN (Line item) segment.
-This procedure shows how to edit the position number on the invoice.
+This procedure shows how to edit the position number on the invoice, so that each position of an invoice gets a unique and ascending line item number.

 #### Prerequisites

-- You have expanded the message structure, see [Get line item segments](#get-line-item-segments).
+- You have expanded the message structure of the line item definition, see [Get line item segments](#get-line-item-segments).

 #### Procedure